 I will not claim that the prices in my store are wholesale.
 I can't afford to sell flowers without a markup.
 But I do try to keep the prices reasonable and allow a DIY bride to save money by providing her own labor.
 I try to keep the shipping prices close to actual costs.

-You will save money if you order an assortment of flowers and/or products - because I stock everything needed to create your beautiful designs.
+You will save money if you order an assortment of flowers and/or products - because I stock everything needed to create beautiful flower designs

 The added plus?
-I carry professional floral supplies, including bouquet holders, centerpiece foam, inexpensive containers and more.
+I carry professional floral supplies, including bouquet holders, centerpiece foam, inexpensive containers and don't require you to buy high minimum.
 It's literal "one stop shopping" to get everything you need in one place.

-I've now noticed that my competitors are now stocking Oasis products - the same as I do.
+I've now noticed that some of flower wholesalers are now stocking Oasis products - the same as I do.
 But again - are you asked to buy a minimum quantity?

 Do you really need 12 Floracages?
 What if you only have two candelabras and don't NEED 12 cages?

 It's not enough to have the lowest price - if you insists that the customer buy more than she needs!

 If you are going to have an "over the top" wedding with everything blanketed in flowers, where you need 7 - 10 bunches of every flower and every greenery variety and need large amounts of florist foam - then take advantage of their "free shipping".

 If you want to have more control over your spending, buy singles bunches, mixing and matching exactly what you want - then check out my store and comparison shop carefully BEFORE making that commitment to buy!